fless-lab/event-manager/README.md

 -   Event Promoter
 -   Simple User

-This project has been built using the PHP Laravel frameword
+This project has been built using the PHP Laravel framework

 ## Launch This App Locally